 Diverse programs for the attraction and mobilization of foreign investment in the last year are proposed in the 14th plan (launched in the FY 2073-74). and bilateral investment incentive promotion and protection agreements and double tax exemptions are some of the FDI Friendly Policy measures.
 Improved registration service and land procurement for foreign investment industries are other attractive measures.

 FDI inflow to the Nepalese economy is still not satisfactory although Federal Direct Investment is given priority in government policy.
 There may be several reasons why foreign investors seem not interested in investing here: Economic fundamental elements, ease of business and quality of the rules of law, The Global Opportunity Index have identified four factors of opportunity.
 The main responsibility for attracting the FDI is to improve these factors.
 Nepal has not been able to focus on FDI due to frequent changes in the government.
 Investors are aware of a country's national investment credit rating, but Nepal has not been rated so far.

-There are plenty of opportunities for FDI in Nepal: the rich natural resources, culture and biological diversity, the economically strategic location between China and India, comparatively low wages.
-Due to the underdevelopment of the economy, different sectors are unused, so that foreign investors can benefit from this.
+There are plenty of opportunities for FDI in Nepal: the rich natural resources, culture, and biological diversity, the economically strategic location between China and India, and comparatively low wages.
+Due to the underdevelopment of the economy, different sectors are unused, so foreign investors can benefit from this.
 The government has provided various incentives to foreign investors, which is a Foreign Investors Opportunity In Nepal.
 So before thinking about Investing in Nepal, every investor should have a good knowledge of the Foreign Investment Law In Nepal.